flinnthebin/rusty-fan/README.md

 You don't need to wait for the Linux hardware to come to you!
 I started out with a 2012 Macbook Pro (in 2014) and headless Ubuntu and now we are here!

+## fanmgr

+Fanmgr is my solution to mimic the functionality of the Alienware Command Center safety features.
+From my experience configuring this tool, there is an issue of hot air accumulating around the CPU and increasing the sensor readings to 80-90 degrees.

+Fanmgr monitors the CPU temperature every 10 seconds and if temperatures exceed 75°C, it will switch the fan speed to high for a 10 second burst, then report the new recorded temperature (usually around 65°C). fanmgr works really well for me, usually only requiring 1-2 bursts an hour to maintain a healthy CPU temperature.

+## fanctl

+Fanctl is the all-purpose tool, use fanctl -h to see the help menu

 ## Installing fan